leifmariposa/geany-find-trailing-whitespace-plugin/README.md

-Find trailing whitespace for Geany
+Find trailing whitespace Plugin for Geany
 =========================

 About